forrager/fssh/README.md

 Securely copy a file from a remote ec2 server to your local machine or vice-versa.
 For the most part, the `fscp` command uses the same `host:/path/` syntax that the `scp` command uses:

 `fscp server_name:/remote_path local_path`

 `fscp local_path, server_name:/remote_path`

 ## Requirements

 The fssh gem assumes you have OpenSSH (or some variant) installed and that you're running some *nix-based operating system like Linux or Mac OS.
+The `fscp` command also relies on the existence of netcat.

 ## Running Tests